SpinalHDL/SpinalDoc/spinal/regular_hdl.md

 )
 ```

-And done, that's all, you don't have to bind each signal one by one when you instantiate a module/component because au can access their interfaces in a object oriented manner.
+And done, that's all, you don't have to bind each signal one by one when you instantiate a module/component because you can access their interfaces in a object oriented manner.

 Also about VHDL/Verilog struct/records, i would just say that they are really dirty tricks, without true parameterization and reusability capabilities, some crutch which try to hide the fact that those languages were poorly designed.